 Note that RGB converter makes loud clicking noise when switching between sources.

 This port is used to connect infrared receiver for the remote control.
 For the 4-pin connector only 3 pins are used.

 In practice only the "OK" button works, which switches between video sources (the same way as the toggle switch).

-This port is used to connect first video input (CVBS1).
+This port is used to connect the first video input (CVBS1).

-This port is used to connect second video input (CVBS1).
+This port is used to connect the second video input (CVBS1).

-This port is used to connect rear view camera video input.
+This port is used to connect the rear view camera video input.